Chart Color Schemes

 Infrastructure

-Five projects have been identified by AreaSearch as potentially impacting the area: Mooloolah Valley Retail Shops, Hillside Mooloolah Valley, Sunshine Coast New Planning Scheme - Mooloolah Valley Local Plan Area, and Landsborough to Nambour Rail Project.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified five projects that could affect the region.
+Notable ones are Mooloolah Valley Retail Shops, Hillside Mooloolah Valley, Sunshine Coast New Planning Scheme - Mooloolah Valley Local Plan Area, and Landsborough to Nambour Rail Project.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.